 October 25, 1968 ~ Todd Thomas, commonly known as singer, songwriter Speech, born in Milwaukee, Wisconsin, USA ~ Frontman, co-founding member of progressive hip hop act Arrested Development, known best for their pivotal 1992 3 Years 5 Months And 2 Days In The Life Of debut album.
 The album spawned the Billboard Hot 100 top 10 hits Tennessee, People Everyday and Mr Wendal.
 The group would release two more albums, critically acclaimed but commercially less successful.
 Thomas would release his eponymous Speech solo debut album in 1996

 October 25, 1962 ~ Drummer Chad Smith, full name Chad Gaylord Smith, born in St Paul, Minnesota, USA ~ Best known as drummer for the Red Hot Chili Peppers, joining the band in 1988 as replacement for Jack Irons.
 First appeared on the band's Mother's Milk album, released in 1989.
 Its follow-up album, 1991's Blood Sugar Sex Magik, would propel them to fame with singles such as Give It Away and especially Under The Bridge.
 Smith has also worked in various side-projects and supergroups including Chickenfoot and his own all-instrumental Chad Smith's Bombastic Meatbats.
-Outside of the Peppers Smith also collaborated with the likes of Wild Colonials, Anacrusis, Glenn Hughes, Johnny Cash, John Fogerty, Jennifer Nettles, Joe Satriani, the Dixie Chicks, Eddie Vedder, Lana Del Rey, and others
+Outside of the Peppers Smith also collaborated with the likes of Wild Colonials, Anacrusis, Glenn Hughes, Johnny Cash, John Fogerty, Jennifer Nettles, Joe Satriani, the Dixie Chicks, Eddie Vedder, and Lana Del Rey

-October 25, 1959 ~ Rock, new wave singer, songwriter Chrissy Amphlett, full name Christine Joy Amphlett, born in Geelong, Australia ~ Founding member, frontwoman of the Divinyls, known for the international hit I Touch Myself, which reached top 10 in America, the UK and in the band's native Australia ~ Amphlett passed away in 2013
+October 25, 1959 ~ Rock, new wave singer, songwriter Chrissy Amphlett, full name Christine Joy Amphlett, born in Geelong, Australia ~ Founding member, frontwoman of Divinyls, known for the international hit I Touch Myself, which reached top 10 in America, the UK and in the band's native Australia ~ Amphlett passed away in 2013

-October 25, 1957 ~ Pop, rock guitarist Robbie McIntosh born in Sutton, UK ~ Influenced by the Beatles, the Rolling Stones, the Kinks, Jimi Hendrix, Fats Waller, Django Reinhardt, Louis Armstrong.
+October 25, 1957 ~ Pop, rock guitarist Robbie McIntosh born in Sutton, UK ~ Influenced by the Beatles, the Rolling Stones, the Kinks, Jimi Hendrix, Fats Waller, Django Reinhardt, and Louis Armstrong.
 Member of the Pretenders from 1982 through 1987, present on the albums Learning To Crawl and Get Close.
-Has also worked with Paul McCartney, John Mayer, 70% Proof, the Foster Brothers, Filthy McNasty, Chris Thompson, Dean Martin's Dog, Jerry Harrison, Aynsley Lister, Kevin Ayers, Cher, Eric Bibb, Chuck Berry, Joe Cocker, Nine Below Zero, Paul Carrack (Groove Approved), Mark Knopfler, Roger Daltrey (Under A Raging Moon), Mark Hollis, Talk Talk, Tasmin Archer, Tears For Fears, Eros Ramazzotti, Tori Amos, Norah Jones, and others
+Has also worked with Paul McCartney, John Mayer, 70% Proof, the Foster Brothers, Filthy McNasty, Chris Thompson, Dean Martin's Dog, Jerry Harrison, Aynsley Lister, Kevin Ayers, Cher, Eric Bibb, Chuck Berry, Joe Cocker, Nine Below Zero, Paul Carrack (Groove Approved), Mark Knopfler, Roger Daltrey (Under A Raging Moon), Mark Hollis, Talk Talk, Tasmin Archer, Tears For Fears, Eros Ramazzotti, Tori Amos, and Norah Jones

 October 25, 1956 ~ Hard rock, heavy metal, glam metal guitarist, singer Matthias Jabs born in Hannover, West Germany ~ Best known as longtime lead guitarist for the Scorpions, appearing on all albums since Lovedrive released in 1979.
 Present on hits such as Still Loving You, No One Like You (Live), Wind Of Change, Send Me An Angel and Alien Nation